d6lts/gradebook/README.txt

     D. When a grade is given for an assignment with a response, the state of the response node is changed to graded, and students cannot modify these form elements anymore.
 (I am still developing these ideas, so feedback / use cases are welcomed).
+    E. Grades with responses are emphasized on the gradebook page using a css style.
+The default emphasis can be adjusted by editing the gradebook.css file.

 3. Gradebook Scales and Weights allows teachers to define grading scales, i.e. letter grades mapped to numerical point ranges.
 Category weighting, in calculating the total grade, can also be done for each